As a local to Cambridge, I have filled this Cambridge day trip itinerary with exciting activities and local cafes to make your day special.

-Situated near King's Parade and King's College, Fitzbillies has been a Cambridge landmark for decades.
+Situated near King's Parade and King's College, Fitzbillies has been a British landmark for decades.
 It is a lovely cafe that is well known for its sticky Chelsea buns.
 And I won't lie, the buns are incredibly delicious!

 Fitzbillies has a cake shop and cafe next door.
 Both are quite small and can get crowded quickly as it's always bustling and rarely has empty tables.
 So book a table in advance if you want to have a seat.